mbattey58/cept/README.markdown

 Various examples of how to send REST requests to S3 using only raw URLs + HTTP headers.

 `s3v4_rest.py` is a module implementing a generic interface to `S3/Ceph`, taking care of building the signed request header and generating the REST URLs, MIT licensed.
-PEP8, static typing not fully applied everywhere, wont' pass `mypy` validation.
+PEP8 compliant, static typing not fully applied everywhere, wont' pass `mypy` validation.

 In the examples authentication and endpoint information is read from json files with the following format: